Atchison, Kansas

 David Rice Atchison

-For years there had been considerable trade up and down the Missouri River, which had naturally centered at Leavenworth.
+For years, considerable trade had been up and down the Missouri River, which had naturally centered at Leavenworth.
 Still, in June 1855, several overland freighters were induced to select Atchison as their outfitting point.

 Atchison, Kansas in about 1860 by C.H.
 Masters